I recently posted a recommendation for a specific backup program, but it got me to thinking about backing up in general.

 All we can do is be ready with solutions so that it doesn’t have to happen again.

 In an ideal world, none of us would have to consider backing up.
-In a truly ideal world, data would never be lost, hardware would never fail, and we’d never accidentally permanently delete something we’d later need.
+In a truly ideal world, data would never be lost, hardware would never fail, and we’d never accidentally permanently delete something we’d need later.

 Needless to say, we don’t live in that ideal world.